venicegeo/pz-docs/documents/userguide/5-userservices.md

 The `serviceId` is set to the return value from registering the service.
 In this example, no `dataInputs` are specified because there are no required parameters or payloads to invoke this service.

-For details on the various ways to specify Data Inputs into the service, see [Invoking a service, POST Job](https://pz-swagger.venicegeo.io/#!/Service/executeServiceUsingPOST) in Swagger for details.
+For details on the various ways to specify Data Inputs into the service, see <a target="_blank" href="https://pz-swagger.venicegeo.io/#!/Service/executeServiceUsingPOST">Invoking a service, POST Job</a> in Swagger for details.

 For `dataOutput`, the `mimeType` refers to the actual Multipurpose Internet Mail Extensions (MIME) type(s) of the service output.
 The type refers to how the output will be stored until retrieved (see below).
 The return value is not the result of the service call.
 The execute-service call creates a job and returns the Job ID of that job.